 Here are six of the key IT soft skills that businesses want to see in their next hires.

 The ability to articulate ideas and concepts is an essential part of business, whatever the sector.
-Today’s IT professionals don’t work in siloes, they work in wider cross-department groups, interacting with a range of stakeholders.
+Today’s IT professionals don’t work in siloes, but in wider cross-department groups, interacting with a range of stakeholders.
 IT is notoriously complex and full of jargon, meaning that the IT pros in the greatest demand are the ones able to articulate what they’re doing in a team environment.

 Just as important as being able to communicate is the ability – and willingness – to listen to others.
 No one enjoys being criticised, but the ability to accept feedback and use it to your advantage is a valuable skill to have.
 Having face-to-face conversations improves our ability to listen and take on board what we are being told.
 It’s time to be more receptive to change.